 Food is central to life at Sterling College.
 Not only does it feed our community, it’s also part of our curriculum and our commitment to sustainability.
-You won’t find a food court on campus or t.v. dinners in the freezer.
 Sterling College manages its own food system from seed to compost.
-All students put in one week of dish duty each semester, plus students cook right alongside our professional chefs to create Sterling’s amazing farm-to-table meals.

 Sterling College has the country’s top college food system according to The Real Food Challenge, a nationwide initiative to make campus food more local, healthful, and sustainable.

-Sterling College sources 54% of our food locally, either from large farms within a 150-mile radius or from small farms within 250 miles.
+Sterling College purchases 54% of food locally, either from large farms within a 150-mile radius or from small farms within 250 miles.

 When you fill your plate at Sterling College, you won’t be greeted with the same-old, same-old.
-Each week the kitchen designs a new menu based on the seasonal and local availability of ingredients.
-This revolutionary approach to menu design not only keeps our student cooks on their toes, it is the most sustainable way to support local economies and decrease our carbon “foodprint” when sourcing and ordering products.
+Every week the kitchen designs a new menu, keeping in mind the seasonal and local availability of ingredients.
+This approach to menu design is the most sustainable way to support local economies and decrease our carbon “foodprint” when sourcing and ordering products.

 Are you vegan?
 Paleo?
 Gluten-free?
 Dairy-intolerant?

 Food inclusivity is a passion at Sterling.
 The Sterling Kitchen works to accommodate the dietary needs and preferences for all community members.
 We view this as a challenge and a joy, because we want everyone in our community to be happy and well nourished.
 We encourage all students to fill out our Dietary Preferences form to ensure that their individual nutritional requirements are met.

 I have changes to my dietary restrictions, who do I tell?